The true story behind mobile phones

 While buying a Fairphone might seem like the most ethical option, Douwe is clear - the most ethical phone is the one you already have.
 The minerals in that phone have already been mined, it has already been pieced together, and while it is in your hand, it is not in an e-waste site or a landfill.

 The phone in your hand may not have been ‘born’ ethical, but it is better to get as much use from it as possible, rather than trading it in for something else.
 When that device has reached the end of its life - beyond repair and regeneration - a Fairphone handset could be a strong contender for consumers who want to walk a more ethical path.

-Closing the Loop will be speaking at the Lush Summit 2018.
-Catch it on Lush Player.
+Closing the Loop spoke at the Lush Summit 2018.
+Catch it on here.